joshbegley/nyt-latest/README.md

 `With Election Day less than a month away, the Times journalists Michael Barbaro, Nate Cohn, Maggie Haberman and Astead Herndon discuss some of the most pressing issues for undecided voters.`\
 https://nytimes.com/video/podcasts/the-daily/100000009752702/election-media-polling-clip.html

 **Jets, Bengals or Dolphins?
-Picking one sub-.500 team to make the playoffs in AFC:**\
+Picking one sub-.500 team to make the playoffs in AFC**\
 `The New York Jets are in turmoil after firing coach Robert Saleh.
 But Aaron Rodgers & Co. are still a decent bet to make the playoffs. `\
 https://nytimes.com/athletic/5831567/2024/10/10/nfl-projection-jets-bengals-dolphins-playoffs/